ianb/intra-game/README.md

 ## What are you trying to accomplish with this?

+This began as a submission to the [RetroAI Quest](https://textadventurehack.com/) Hackathon, which asked for an AI-powered retro-feeling text game.
+I had already been thinking a lot about this subject, so my appreciation to the hackathon runners for inspiring me to actually do it!

 There's lots of LLM-based games that let the LLM hallucinate the entire story.
 But these have a dreamlike quality to them... things come into existance only as they are imagined.
 They are ungrounded.
 A normal text adventure has a very strict structure, with a set of formal commands to navigate that structure.

 In this game I'm trying to have a bit of both.
 There's an underlying game model and a grounding to the story, but with opportunities for the user and LLM to navigate that together in imaginative ways.